suchoudh/myPython/Class1_2023_07_10/README.md

-Remarks :  First day Amit joined 30 min late.
+Remarks :  First day teething troubles. amit joined late. we discussed the possibiliity of using TV and HDMI cable

 # myPython
 Teaching